-Units of Competence Elements Response to Notification 1.1 Establishing Clear Understanding 1.2 Determination of Emergency Response Requirements 1.3 Implementation of Command and Control 2.
+Un its of Competence Elements 1.
+Response to Notification 1.1 Establishing Clear Understanding 1.2 Determination of Emergency Response Requirements 1.3 Implementation of Command and Control 2.
 Incident Site Management 2.1 Site Safety 2.2 Liaison with Interfacing Agencies 2.3 Incident Site Planning and Management 2.4 Preservation of Evidence 3.
 Incident Site Recovery 3.1 Restoration of Operational Activities 3.2 Employee Welfare 4.
 Learning from Events 4.1 Debrief/Review

-Unit 1: Response to Notification Element 1.1: Establishing Clear Understanding Performance Criteria (a) Confirmation of relevant details (b) Determination of the rail industry response (c) Appointment of TOLO (d) Preparation to attend (e) Personal safety (f) Maintaining a documented record Relevant details are: Scope M - Major Incident - has this been declared (and, if so, by whom)?
+Unit 1: Response to Notification Element 1.1: Establishing Clear Understanding Performance Criteria (a) Confirmation of relevant details (b) Preparation to attend (c) Personal safety (d) Maintaining a documented record Scope Relevant details are: M - Major Incident - has this been declared (and, if so, by whom)?
 E - Exact Location T - Type of Incident H - Hazards - identification of any known/suspected to be present A - Access and egress - identification of suitable access points N - Number of casualties E - Emergency services - have they been summoned to/are they at the scene?
-Also: Source of notification (such as an integrated or railway undertaking control centre) Identification of specific trains involved - is another railway undertaking involved?
+Also: Identification of specific trains involved - is another railway undertaking involved?
 Methods of transportation of customers Has the infrastructure manager been notified/is attending?
-Who else in the railway undertaking has been notified/is attending?
 What personal equipment including PPE will I need?
-Determination of the rail industry response must include: Identification of relevant infrastructure manager as lead rail business for managing responses to the incident Acknowledgement that the infrastructure manager will appoint a Rail Incident Officer (RIO) and/or Rail Incident Commander (RIC) accordingly Appointment of TOLO by the railway undertaking must include: Identification of individual undertaking role Identification of owning Operator(s) and Primary Support Operator(s) Confirmation of appointment to the relevant railway undertaking control centre Communication of appointment to other relevant responding personnel Communication of appointment to other relevant responding appropriate PPE and specifically an approved HVV with TOLO designation
+Determination of the rail industry response must include: Acknowledgement that the infrastructure manager will appoint a Rail Incident Officer (RIO) and/or Rail Incident Commander (RIC) accordingly Maintaining a documented record must involve: Use of a specific logbook or other written means to record key decisions and the basis for these (including information known at the time of that decision), the time of any actions carried out and any other information relevant to the response to, recovery from and investigation of the incident Essential Underpinning Knowledge Railway undertaking emergency response procedures and role of senior management team Communication arrangements with the relevant control centre(s) Structure of emergency services and local authority response Understanding the responsibilities of the infrastructure manager and specifically the role of both the RIO and RIC